“Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.”

 Paid media on social channels behave just like a Google ad auction.
 Businesses bid for the best advertising positions on peoples’ social media feeds, on pages and in Stories.
 Should you win the auction, you pay that amount for each corresponding click, view, like, impression, message open, app install, etc that led to the ad conversion.
 Different platforms charge differently for various ad formats and also have different minimum ad budgets you are required to spend daily.
 It is wise to map these expenses out in an organised fashion to stay on top of what is being spent for paid ad initiatives in their respective platforms.
 HubSpot provides marketing budget planning templates and is an invaluable resource for practitioners.

-2.3 Optimising paid media campaigns
+2.3 Optimising campaigns

 Paid media is a highly iterative process that requires close attention and adaptability on your part.
 Optimising your campaigns according to consumer behaviour and dozens of other market signals and maximising the benefits of respective paid media platforms requires a commitment to continual learning on your part.
 Algorithms change and platforms roll out or discontinue features and functionalities over time.